mikeyt120/GPS_video_creator/README.md

 # GPS_video_creator
 Python program to pair a map with live GPS position according to the position of a camera used for the video.
+Works in a Jupyter Notebook using the Anaconda Distribution.
 Useful in particular for shallow underwater surveys from a kayak.
 The example given is for a breakwall.

 ## Python libraries required:
 - gpxpy